ampproject/amp-toolbox/packages/optimizer/README.md

 ![A random image](https://unsplash.it/800/600).

-You can also use directly use AMP components:
+You can directly declare AMP components:

 <amp-twitter width="375"
              height="472"